mbrandonw/presentations/2017-10-31-server-side-swift-from-scratch/server-side-switch-from-scratch.md

   * Post body of type `Data?`
   * Headers, e.g. `Accept-Language: en-US`

-^
+^ let's start with the low-level layer. this is the part i'm not really interested in cause they are all pretty much the same.

+^ this is the layer responsible for doing socket connections and TCP, and HTTP parsing, and SSL, yada yada yada

-^ The goal is to ultimately produce a `URLRequest` that can be given to the high-level framework.
-This request
+^ The goal is to ultimately produce a `URLRequest` that can be given to the high-level framework where the real application work starts. that's the part we are interested in

 ---
 [.build-lists: true]